BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 <img src="https://raw.githubusercontent.com/BlockchainCommons/SmartCustody/master/Images/casestudy/cs-passport-1.jpg" width=350 align="right">

-The Passport holds seeds, whose xpubs it shares with a chosen Software Wallet, which will act as a watch-only wallet.
-Transactions are then prepared by the Software Wallet and sent to the Passport via airgap (or MicroSD) for signing.
+The Passport holds seeds, whose xpubs it shares with a chosen transaction coordinator, which will act as creator and transmitter of transactions, as well as being a watch-only wallet.
+Transactions are then prepared by the transaction coordinator and sent to the Passport via airgap (or MicroSD) for signing.

 The normal process for using a Passport is:

 1. Enter PIN for Passport.
 2. Create a seed on Passport or import using BIP-39 words.
 3. Back up Passport to two included MicroSD cards.
-4. Pair Passport with Software Wallet by displaying QR code on Passport and reading it on Software App.
+4. Pair Passport with transaction coordinator by displaying QR code on Passport and reading it on the transaction-coordinator app.
 This transfers account information (a hdpath and xpub) to the Mobile App, encoded as `ur:bytes`.
-This may be done to create a watch-only single sig wallet or to provide one key for a multisig wallet.
+This may be done to create a watch-only single-sig wallet or to provide one key for a multi-sig wallet.
-6. Receive funds in the Software Wallet using its address mechanisms.
+6. Receive funds using addresses revealed by the transaction coordinator.
-7. Send funds by creating a transaction on the Software App, then generating a PSBT for signing.
+7. Send funds by creating a transaction on the transaction coordinator, then generating a PSBT for signing.
 Formats supported by Passport include `ur:crypto-psbt` encoded as a QR or PSBTs transferred by MicroSD.
-8. Read and sign the transaction on the Passport, then send it back as a `ur:crypto-psbt` encoded in a QR.
+8. Read and sign the transaction on the Passport, then send it back to the transaction coordinator as a `ur:crypto-psbt` encoded in a QR.

+_Note that this case study uses the term "transaction coordinator" to refer to the desktop or mobile software that watches over the account associated with the key on the Passport and creates and transmits transactions.
+These apps have more commonly been called "software wallets", but when used with a hardware wallet such as Passport, the software app holds no private keys, and so the term "wallet" is not entirely correct.
+For that reason, and to avoid overload of the term, the more practical "transaction coordinator" is used.
+See [Gordian Architecture Roles](https://github.com/BlockchainCommons/Gordian#gordian-architecture-roles) for more._

 ## Gordian Principles